haumea-lang/haumea-rs/README.md

 ![Haumea logo](Haumea logo.png)

-Haumea is an expirimental language created by BookOwl to learn Rust, parsing, and code generation.
+Haumea is an experimental language created by BookOwl to learn Rust, parsing, and code generation.

 # Using